CodeScene

 CodeScene is a software engineering intelligence platform that combines code quality metrics with behavioral code analysis.
 It provides visualizations based on version control data and machine learning algorithms that identify social patterns and hidden risks in source code.

 CodeScene offers several features that support software maintainability and evolution within large-scale software development environments.
 The platform delivers several actionable performance indicators that assist software organizations in identifying risks and bottlenecks.
 CodeScene’s research team employs an evidence-based approach to validate how these indicators are associated with business-critical variables such as development velocity and defect density.

 The platform uses its Code Health metric to evaluate the maintainability of source code.
 Another significant feature is the concept of hotspots which are areas of code that are frequently modified.
 This concept is inspired by geographic profiling a technique used in criminal investigations, which is reflected in the naming of CodeScene.

 By focusing on improving Code Health in hotspots, CodeScene aims to assist software development organizations in prioritizing technical debt mitigation.
 This approach is intended to enhance the maintainability and quality of software projects.

 History

 CodeScene is based on the ideas from the book Your Code As A Crime Scene: Use Forensic Techniques to Arrest Defects, Bottlenecks, and Bad Design in Your Programs by CodeScene's founder Adam Tornhill.

 The first version of CodeScene was released in 2016, and the current version is 6.8 which comes with auto-generated PDF reports, architectural code health metrics, quality gates for build pipelines, and can put costs on hotspots.

-In January of 2021, CodeScene raised from Inventure and Luminar to expand its business.
+In January 2021, CodeScene raised from Inventure and Luminar to expand its business.
 In August of 2023, CodeScene also raised €7.5 Million in a financing round led by Neqst.